Muhammad-Fahad-Javed/Muhammad-Fahad-Javed/README.md

 ## 📚 Learning Journey

-- **Currently:** Building a full‑stack application with Next.js and TypeScript.
+- **Currently:** Building the AI Image Service — a full-stack Next.js + FastAPI app with an AI background-removal pipeline.
-- **Exploring:** Computer vision with OpenCV and AI‑powered background removal.
+- **Exploring:** Computer vision fundamentals with OpenCV and Python.
 - **Deepening:** Advanced data structures and algorithms for competitive programming.
-- **Contributing:** Open‑source projects in the JavaScript ecosystem.
+- **Next:** Making my first real contributions to other people's open-source repos, not just my own projects.

 ---